sleeptoken/zettelkasten/Remote Thought/Wi-Fi crack.md

 glitch@wifi:~$ sudo ip link set dev wlan2 up # turn our device back on
 ```

-We can confirm that our interface is in monitor mode with the command `sudo iw dev wlan2 info`.\
+We can confirm that our interface is in monitor mode with the command `sudo iw dev wlan2 info`

 **Note:** By default, `airodump-ng` will automatically switch the selected wireless interface into monitor mode if the interface supports it.

-1st Terminal
+#### Premise for deauth attack (1st Terminal)

 we start by capturing Wi-Fi traffic in the area, specifically targeting the WPA handshake packets